Adityam582/Adityam582.github.io/_pages/about.md

 ------
 <!-- If you got interested in talking more about experiences, education, opportunities, or just hangout,I'd love to have a conversation because I believe:  -->

 Feel free to connect on [Linkedin](https://www.linkedin.com/in/eradityamehta).
+Or, schedule a meeting in my calendar [here](https://calendly.com/speakwithaditya).

 > "Each person you meet, has stories, and experiences, which can teach something new".